chelm/filer/README.md

     var obj = { data: [1,2,3] };

     // write the data to a file
-    filer.write( JSON.stringify( obj ), 'path/to/subdir', 'new-file.json', function( err, res ){
+    peechee.write( JSON.stringify( obj ), 'path/to/subdir', 'new-file.json', function( err, res ){
       console.log( err, res );
     });

     // get the path to the file (not the raw data, just a pointer to file)
-    // this can be used check if a file exists filer.path( 'path/to/subdir', 'new-file.json', function( err, data ){
+    // this can be used check if a file exists peechee.path( 'path/to/subdir', 'new-file.json', function( err, data ){
       console.log( err, data );
     });

-    // get the raw data in the file filer.read( 'path/to/subdir', 'new-file.json', function( err, data ){
+    // get the raw data in the file peechee.read( 'path/to/subdir', 'new-file.json', function( err, data ){
       console.log( err, JSON.parse(data) );
     });

 ## Using S3 for storage

-To configre Filer to use S3 you need to first export your AWS keys to your local environemt vars:
+To configre peechee to use S3 you need to first export your AWS keys to your local environemt vars:

     > export AWS_ACCESS_KEY_ID='AKID'
     > export AWS_SECRET_ACCESS_KEY='SECRET'

-    var Filer = require('Filer');
+    var Peechee = require('Peechee');

-    var filer = new Filer({
+    var peechee = new Peechee({
       type: 's3',
       dir: 'my-bucket',
       region: 'us-west-2' // optional